Genocs/genocs-library-docs/content/en/containers/_index.md

 ![List of all Kubernetes services](/images/initial-deploy-state.png)

-Initially there is 1 instance of rabbitmq-consumer and 2 replicas of the rabbitmq-producer (Producer) deployed in the cluster.
+Initially there is 1 instance of RabbitMQ-consumer and 2 replicas of the RabbitMQ-producer (Producer) deployed in the cluster.

 ### 2.12 Browse RabbitMQ Management UI